daksh5607/Daksh_Yadav_SecB_SmartGlasses/README.md

 Tech Used
-Glasses
+-Glasses
-Inbuilt Headphones
+-Inbuilt Headphones
-RFID Sensors
+-RFID Sensors
-Memory Card
+-Memory Card
-Battery Backup
+-Battery Backup
-Ultrasonic Sensors
+-Ultrasonic Sensors
-Buttons
+-Buttons

 Future Scope
-Can be proved a gamechanger in future for visually imapired Help blinded person to live a better life
+-Can be proved a gamechanger in future for visually imapired -Help blinded person to live a better life
-Increased Independance
+-Increased Independance
-Enhanced Navigation
+-Enhanced Navigation